cambridge-devclass/ambient-app--react/CONTRIBUTING.md

 You can also [run and debug tests](https://code.visualstudio.com/docs/python/testing#_run-tests) directly in VSCode.
 Click on the **Testing** panel on the left (it looks like a flask) and choose tests to run there.
 Small play buttons also show up in test files when you open them.
 The link above shows more details.

+The Flask documentation provides more info about how to [test Flask apps](https://flask.palletsprojects.com/en/stable/testing/) that is quite useful.

 ### Commit messages

 WIP: Provide instructions on how to format commit messages.